Configure SAML2 authentication

 If you cannot have information about the team, or do not wish to use it, make sure to have the setting “Let user select a team” when the user is created during first login.

-Note that the metadata.xml file (accessible at /metadata.php) will contain a section informing the IDP of the requested attributes.
+Note that the metadata.xml file (accessible at /metadata.php) will contain a section informing the IdP of the requested attributes.

 About the Userid / Internal ID

-If you configure the uid (Userid/Internal ID) parameter for an IDP, the value will be read from the SAML assertion and:
+If you configure the uid (Userid/Internal ID) parameter for an IdP, the value will be read from the SAML assertion and:

 • for user creation on the fly, the orgid (Organization ID) field of the user will contain the value of the uid attribute